kilon/EphDoc/introduction/introduction.pier.md

 Decompress the zip file and it should give you an "Ephestos" folder , if not rename the folder\.
 Copy paste the folder inside the folder that your Blender is putting addons\.

-Open in Blender and fo to File `>` User Preferences in addons tab, you will find Ephestos in Development tab\.
+Open in Blender and go to File menu `>` User Preferences in addons tab, you will find Ephestos in Development tab\.
 Enable it\.

-Now go to the 3d View window \(where your 3d objects are displayed\) and ok first make sure the Blender addon is enabled , then go to 3d view window and find Ephestos on the left panel and click "enable Ephestos"\.
+Now go to the 3d View window \(where your 3d objects are displayed\)  , then go to 3d view window and find Ephestos on the left panel and click "enable Ephestos"\.
 If the panel is closed then just press t shortcut to make it appear\.

 <a name=""></a><figure><img src="figures/ephestos-addon-gui.png" width="40%"></img><figcaption>Ephestos addon GUI</figcaption></figure>